xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/requesting_a_payout.md

 layout: article_with_sidebar
 updated_at: '2018-04-30 18:15 +0400'
 identifier: ref_6yngv3DQ
-title: Requesting a payout of one's earnings as a vendor
+title: Requesting a Payout of One's Earnings as a Vendor
 order: 200
 published: true
 ---